dataasciences/dataasciences.github.io/_pages/Pandas-Starter.md

 ## Getting Data In/Out

-Writing to a csv file.
+Writing to a CSV file.

 ```python
 df.to_csv('foo.csv')